AliSheikhAttar/Cheat/Linux/Linux c79c0034d01e4fad8a1e7013b514aa42/System.md

       - -u [username] – kills processes owned by a specific user.
       - -t [terminal] – kills processes attached to a specific terminal.
       - -l – provides a detailed process list along with the PID.
+      - -n.
+Only kill the newest of the processes that are discovered.
+      - -o.
+Only kill the oldest of the processes that are discovered.
+      - -u.
+Only kill the processes owned by the specified user.
+      - -x.
+Only kill the processes that match the pattern exactly.
+      - -signal.
+Send a specific signal to the process, rather than SIGTERM.

+    - closes a given server's connection to clients.
+The syntax of the xkill command is;
+    If a server has opened some unwanted processes, xkill aborts these processes.
+    ```bash
+    xkill <resource>
+    ```

     - kill/terminate all processes named <pname>
     ```bash
     killall <pname> [option]
     ```
     - -e: This option specifies that the process name should match exactly.
 If this option is not used, "killall" will match any process name that contains the specified string.
     - -i: This option prompts the user before killing each process.
     - -s signal: This option allows you to specify a common signal to send to the background process.
 The default signal is SIGTERM.
+    - -I. Ignore the case when trying to find the process name.
+    - -u.
+Only kill processes owned by a specific user.
+    - -v.
+Report back on whether the process has been successfully killed.
-    -o [time] – only kills processes older than the specified time.
+    - -o [time] – only kills processes older than the specified time.
-    -y [time] – only kills processes newer than the specified time.
+    - -y [time] – only kills processes newer than the specified time.

     - Ex: terminates all currently running processes named chrome that have been running for longer than 30 minutes:
     ```bash